 - If your strategy includes aggressive penetration into the brick-and-mortar stores and/or libraries, you definitely need your own ISBNs

-Questions about ISBNs for Authors Answered: Extract from the forthcoming AskALLi guide
+Questions about ISBNs for Authors Answered

+- Does the ISBN protect my copyright?
 No, it is an identifier, a product code, only.
 There is no legal requirement for an ISBN and it conveys no form of legal or copyright protection.
 It is simply a product identification number.
 Copyright automatically belongs to you as the author.

 - How much does an ISBN cost?
 It varies from to country to country.
 In the US it's $295 for 10 ISBNs, £164 for UK authors and $88 for Australian authors.
 For other countries such as Canada and France, you can get ISBNs for free.